duydang2311/gh-status.nvim/README.md

 As for now, you have to manually invoke the function to update your status.

-You can, e.g. either map `changeUserStatus` to a key to set the status message to your current editing file, or combine it with autocmd.
+You can, e.g. either map `changeUserStatus` to a key to set your status, or combine it with autocmd.

 ```lua